martenlienen/slurmrun/README.md

 ## Usage

 `slurmrun` has multiple subcommands to run different things.
-In the end, they all defer to `srun`, though the jupyter commands do some post-processing to help you connect to the server.
+In the end, they all defer to `srun`, though the jupyter commands do some pre-processing to help you connect to the server.

 ```sh